Most meat aficionados will be familiar with this Japanese beef, but what makes wagyu so special?

 To qualify for wagyu certification in Japan, cattle have to be fed a special diet predominantly made up of grain, and bred on fattening farms where they’re given a name instead of a number.

 Wagyu have longer lives than other beef cattle, which also significantly improves the flavour of the beef – wagyu cows live for three years, whereas normal beef cattle live to about 15 months.

-But wagyu is not only mouth-wateringly delicious, it’s proven to be good for you too.
-Wagyu has a higher amount of monounsaturated fats (the good fats) and omega 3 and 6 than other beef.
+Best of all, wagyu is not only mouth-wateringly delicious, it’s proven to be good for you, too.
+Wagyu comes packed with a higher concentration of monounsaturated fats (the good fats), omega-3 and omega-6 than other beef.

 Take the steak out of the fridge about an hour before cooking to allow it to come to room temperature.
 This allows the meat to relax.
 You can trim any excess fat from the steak at this point, if required.